 The next morning, we checked in at Elevation and met our Mountain Bike Instructor, Melissa.
 Melissa and my kids hit it off, and over the next two hours, Melissa helped my kids gain confidence and skills.
 My daughter went from being too timid to stand on her bike, to doing a one-foot drop!
 Check out our full story and video here.

-After some downtime and refueling, we put our hiking shoes on and headed for a guided tour in the mountains.
+After some downtime and refuelling, we put our hiking shoes on and headed for a guided tour in the mountains.
 We took the sunburst chairlift up to Mid Mountain, 6000 meters above sea level.
 There were 18 hiking trails to choose from and we decided to take trail 2, which looped through the flora-filled mountainside.
 Fortunately, we had arrived to catch the end of the alpine blossom season, so we could still see lots of flowers in bloom, including Balsamroot, Indian paintbrush, and Arctic Lupine.
-The hike was family friendly, with enough uphill that you’re actually hiking, but gradual enough that the kids had time to recover too.
+The hike was family-friendly, with enough uphill that you’re actually hiking, but gradual enough that the kids had time to recover too.
 Be sure to look out for wildlife, we saw lots of ground squirrels and birds!

 Voyageur Canoe Tour